rohitsangwan01/verto-xr-docs/docs/intro.md

 ---
+title: Welcome to VertoXR
 sidebar_position: 1
 ---

 # Welcome to VertoXR

-Welcome to the **VertoXR Documentation**!
+Welcome to the **VertoXR**!
 VertoXR is a powerful app for immersive XR (Extended Reality) experiences

 ## What is VertoXR?